richafnu/Viva/Viva/glint/setup/360-roles-permissions.md

 ### Procedure to enable feedback tab access:

 1. From the **Configuration** page of your admin dashboard, select **User Roles** in the **Employees** section.
-1. Select the name of the User Role to have permissions.
+1. To grant permissions, select the name of the **User Role**.
 This role can be a previously created or newly created role just for 360s.
 1. Choose **Permissions**.
-1. **Access 360 Feedback** must be checked in additon to whatever other permissions the role is granted.
+1. **Access 360 Feedback** must be checked in addition to whatever other permissions the role is granted.